WebDevStudios/wp-search-with-algolia/README.txt

 Stable tag: 2.10.4
 License: GNU General Public License v2.0, MIT License

-Use the power of Algolia to enhance your website's search.
-Enable Autocomplete and Instantsearch for fast and accurate results and relevance.
+Use the power of Algolia AI search to enhance your website's search.
+Enable AI-powered Autocomplete and InstantSearch for fast, accurate results and relevance.

 == Description ==